chanchanngann/data-streaming-on-eks/README.md

 5. **Redpanda Console** - user-interface (UI) to manage all Kafka ecosystem modules including brokers, topics, consumers, connectors, users and access in real-time.

 ### A. Deploy Strimzi Kafka Operator
-To start with Strimzi, we need to implement _Strimzi Kafka Operator_ first.
+To use Strimzi, we need to implement _Strimzi Kafka Operator_ first.
 1. Create namespace for Kafka
 ```bash
 kubectl create namespace kafka